Why choose Herts?

 Finally, in Semester C, you will complete an extended project over the summer.
 You will leave us with the knowledge and skills required by the legal profession - skills that are highly valued by potential employers.

 Why choose this course?

 The University of Hertfordshire is well known for its great links with industry and the professions, its first-class teaching, high-quality facilities and dedicated staff.
 Naturally, this course is no different.
-Taught by practising specialist solicitors and barristers, it will equip you with all the up-to-date, transferable, interpersonal and practical skills you will need for your career in the legal profession.
+Taught by experts, including practising solicitors and barristers, it will equip you with all the up-to-date, transferable, interpersonal and practical skills you will need for your career in the legal profession.

 We limit class sizes to ensure that you receive the best teaching and pastoral support.
 This also enables the teaching to be flexible and focused on the needs of the individual students, setting them on their chosen pathways into highly successful legal careers.

 You may be eligible for financial support from Student Finance England, so you can focus entirely on your studies to maximise your potential.
 Find out more about a Postgraduate Master's Loan on the Government website.

 Hertfordshire Law School has helped graduates forge successful careers for 40 years.
 You’ll benefit from our reputation for being forward thinking, innovative, and responsive to the world around us.

 Award-winning: Best Contribution by a Team of Students helping vulnerable people at risk of homelessness in Hertfordshire (Law Works Student Pro Bono Awards, 2022).
 Ranked 4th for law in the Postgraduate Taught Experience Survey (PTES, Advance HE, 2023).

 What will I study?

 This one-year intensive full-time course consists of two face-to-face teaching days per week, and in addition, you will be required to complete guided study on your non-teaching days.
 Assessments may fall on any day of the week.
 In Semester B, depending on your elective choices, you may be required to attend classes on more than 2 days per week.